aershov24/FSC_Candidates_Test/RUST_devgiri0082@gmail.com.md

 **Details**:

 Explain `unsafe-rust`.
 When is the benefit of using `unsafe-rust`.
-Provide some example of the unsafe-rust.
+Provide some example of the `unsafe-rust`.

 **Answer:**